Danbob81/naturally_sandwell/README.md

 ## **User Stories**

 ### **Home Page**
 * I want to see what the group is about and easily find out when and where I can participate in activities.
+* Also to see what type of activities are available and who they are suitable for (i.e. age, accessibility)

 ### **Locations Page**
 * I want to find out about a particular location; where it is/how can I get there and what can I expect to find there.